 By listening to employees, understanding their concerns, involving them in decision-making, and offering meaningful resources and solutions, employers can create a phased and more successful transition back to the office environment.
 To determine the best course, conduct surveys or hold open forums where workers can express their concerns, preferences, and challenges regarding returning to the office.
 Recognize that employees may have varying reasons for hesitation or discomfort.
 The best approach may be to offer tailored solutions to address these concerns.

-This blog was authored by Andrew Nash.
+This blog was authored by Sarah Garcia

 Contact Author